RonaldVisser/RelatingRomanRings_CAA2025/README.md

 assumes similar growth patterns and therefore a similar provenance.
 As argued elsewhere (Visser 2021), methods such as clustering are not suitable for this, due to the varying temporal and spatial distribution of the sometimes sparse data.
-The use a network for studying the relations between a tree-rings series for determining the provenance solves many issues and makes the method also more transparent.
+The use of a network for studying the relations between a tree-rings series for determining the provenance solves many issues and makes the method also more transparent.
 Networks are created by using the pair-wise similarity of tree-ring patterns to